Edgeworthia chrysantha, paperbush: planting and care

 • Exposure Sun, partial shade

-• Soil type Neutral, acidic, well-drained
+• Soil type Neutral, acid, well-drained

-• Hardiness -10°C-15°C
+• Hardiness -10°C to -15°C

 Main species and varieties